FRANCES FARMER: SHEDDING LIGHT ON SHADOWLAND

 THE WILL THERE REALLY BE A MORNING?
 FACTOR

 As indicated above, Arnold frequently repeats information evidently gleaned from Farmer’s supposed autobiography while at the same time lamenting (correctly) its manifold errors.
-Unfortunately, Will There Really Be a Morning? not only is as rife with errors as Arnold’s book, it is also as sensationalized.
-Unlike Arnold, however, Morning’s “real” author, Frances’ late-in-life friend Jeanira Ratcliffe, was actually quite forthcoming (in private, at least) about how she had sensationalized Frances’ “memoirs” in order to facilitate a movie sale (including the oft-quoted opening paragraph alleging rapes, rats and other horrors).
-Beyond the sensationalism, however, are manifold errors of fact that Frances herself would never have made.
-David Farmer points out that Morning misstates the names of Frances’ grandparents, for example, and many other errors–names of films, names of plays, names of co-workers–pop up with great regularity in the book.
+Unfortunately, according to several members of the Farmer family Will There Really Be a Morning? not only is as rife with errors as Arnold’s book, it is also as sensationalized.
+Unlike Arnold, however, Morning’s “real” author, Frances’ late-in-life friend Jeanira Ratcliffe, was reportedly quite forthcoming (in private, at least) about how she had sensationalized Frances’ “memoirs” in order to facilitate a movie sale.
+Beyond the perceived sensationalism, however, are undeniable errors of fact that Frances herself would never have made.
+David Farmer points out that Morning misstates the names of Frances’ grandparents, for example, and many other errors – names of films, names of plays, names of co-workers – pop up with great regularity in the book.
 Despite these errors, Frances’ former friend Ida Lupino was close to optioning Morning for filming (it was later adapted as a tv movie with Susie Blakely as Farmer) before her (Lupino’s) death.
 Frances did have plans to write her own autobiography (she was a stunningly gifted writer, as is evidenced not only by her adolescent writings, including the infamous God Dies essay, but also her mature poems, which are as deep and imagistic as Anne Sexton’s) and granted several interviews to Lois Kibbee during this process.
 Kibbee’s preliminary work on the autobiography (including actual quotes from Farmer) is referenced in Patrick Agan’s Decline and Fall of the Love Goddesses, and remains, along with the 1958 American Weekly series Frances co-wrote, the only unfiltered example of what Frances’ actual autobiography might have been like.
 Kibbee also recounted her interviews with Frances in a revealing series of recordings which Patrick Agan provided to me some years ago.
 For those who can get a copy, it’s fascinating to read Frances’ 1958 version of events in American Weekly, as telescoped as they are.
 Several salient pieces of information are in direct contrast to Ratcliffe’s recasting of events in Morning.

 William Arnold was the first person to allege Frances Farmer was lobotomized.
 He provides absolutely no supporting evidence, either documentary or otherwise, in his book.
 Conversely, many people intimately connected with the case are on record, using their names, saying no lobotomy ever was performed on Farmer.
 The Farmer family has always insisted no operation took place.
 Nurses who were there at the time insisted no operation took place.
 Definitive archival records clearly show that Frances was not operated on.
 Western State was excited about their lobotomy program and certainly would not have kept an operation on Farmer secret for any reason; Keller and Freeman were both eagerly seeking press coverage of the lobotomies, and were in fact successful in garnering copious press for the program at Western State.